 We have shown you some advanced search operators using Windows Search before and even how to change which files are indexed and how to rebuild your search index.
-But what about searching for text inside of .html, .php, .js, and other text based web and scripting files?
-Windows search also allows you to include other file extensions with a few simple clicks.
+But what about searching for text inside of .html, .php, .js, and other text-based web and scripting files?
+Windows search allows you to include other file extensions in its index with a few simple clicks.

-This should work on Windows 10, 8, 7, or Vista the same way.
-The screens might look a little different, but it’s the same process on all versions.
+This technique works in Windows 10, 8, 7, or even Vista.
+The screens might look a little different, but it’s the same basic process on all versions.

-If you’d like to always search within file contents for a specific folder, navigate to the folder you want search contents for and click organize then folder and search options.
+If you’d like to always search within file contents for a specific folder, navigate to that folder in File Explorer and open the “Folder and Search Options.”